99scratch/M0B-tool/README.md

 - shell finderf
 - ip scanner and brute force
 - auto detect cms and exploit
--##Please don't change anything in script settings
+## Please don't change anything in script settings

 # BING DORK SCANNER
 ![screenshot from 2018-01-10 21-53-27](https://user-images.githubusercontent.com/33225846/34794968-bda044b4-f650-11e7-8a16-221403dcfa17.png)

-###WHEN THE SCAN END , your gonna find all urls in /result
+### WHEN THE SCAN END , your gonna find all urls in /result

 # DORK BY COUNTRY
 - you put a dork